Why do relationships trigger anxiety, shutdown, or

 It’s about what your body learned about love.

-Attachment patterns don’t show up because you’re dramatic or broken.
+Attachment wounds or patterns don’t show up because you’re dramatic or broken.
 They show up because, at some point, connection didn’t feel steady, and your nervous system adapted.

 So now, when someone pulls away, your chest tightens before your mind can explain it.